Default (finance): Types

 Default can be of two types: debt services default and technical default.
 Debt service default occurs when the borrower has not made a scheduled payment of interest or principal.
 Technical default occurs when an affirmative or a negative covenant is violated.

 Affirmative covenants are clauses in debt contracts that require firms to maintain certain levels of capital or financial ratios.
 The most commonly violated restrictions in affirmative covenants are tangible net worth, working capital/short term liquidity, and debt service coverage.

 Negative covenants are clauses in debt contracts that limit or prohibit corporate actions (e.g. sale of assets, payment of dividends) that could impair the position of creditors.
 Negative covenants may be continuous or incurrence-based.
 Violations of negative covenants are rare compared to violations of affirmative covenants.

 With most debt (including corporate debt, mortgages and bank loans) a covenant is included in the debt contract which states that the total amount owed becomes immediately payable on the first instance of a default of payment.
 Generally, if the debtor defaults on any debt to the lender, a cross default covenant in the debt contract states that that particular debt is also in default.

 In corporate finance, upon an uncured default, the holders of the debt will usually initiate proceedings (file a petition of involuntary bankruptcy) to foreclose on any collateral securing the debt.
 Even if the debt is not secured by collateral, debt holders may still sue for bankruptcy, to ensure that the corporation's assets are used to repay the debt.

-There are several financial models for analyzing default risk, such as the Jarrow-Turnbull model, Edward Altman's Z-score model, or the structural model of default by Robert C. Merton (Merton Model).
+There are several financial models for analyzing default risk, such as the Jarrow-Turnbull model, Edward Altman's Z-score model, or the structural model of default by Robert C. Merton (Black–Scholes Merton Model).